Storm front causes damage in Louisiana, Mississippi

-JACKSON, Miss. — Heavy rain and gusty winds are causing damage across parts of Louisiana and Mississippi.
+JACKSON, Miss. — Heavy rain and gusty winds caused damage across parts of Louisiana and Mississippi on Thursday.

-The National Weather Service reports wind damage in seven Louisiana parishes and seven Mississippi counties from a line of heavy storms that moved eastward across the area Thursday.
+The National Weather Service reported wind damage in seven Louisiana parishes and seven Mississippi counties from a line of heavy storms that moved eastward across the area.

+Weather Service radar estimated more than 5 inches (12.7 centimeters) of rain fell Thursday across parts of Louisiana and Mississippi.
+Local governments handed out sandbags in the Baton Rouge area, where some major roads including Interstate 110 were cut off.

+Flash floods also covered many roads in the south Mississippi cities of Hattiesburg and Laurel.

 Possible tornadoes hit Franklin Parish in northeast Louisiana and Yazoo County in central Mississippi, although meteorologists will have to survey damage to confirm if there were twisters.

+“I could tell that this was not a normal wind,” Linder said.
+“It was coming from one direction and then another direction and I felt like I was in a washing machine.”

+In the Mississippi city of Vicksburg, heavy winds damaged the roof on the city’s water treatment plant.
+There were also reports of damage to a number of other buildings in Vicksburg and nearby areas.

-Forecasters say there’s a marginal chance of tornadoes Friday in a band stretching from the central Gulf Coast to southeast Virginia.
+There’s a marginal chance of tornadoes Friday in a band stretching from the central Gulf Coast to southeast Virginia, forecasters said.

-High winds are also predicted across parts of Alabama, Georgia, Kentucky, Tennessee, South Carolina, North Carolina and West Virginia.
+High winds were predicted Thursday evening and Friday morning across parts of Alabama, Georgia, Kentucky, Tennessee, South Carolina, North Carolina and West Virginia.

 The same system produced numerous reports of trees down and power outages across Texas and Arkansas late Wednesday and early Thursday.